 The bank's net profit for the whole of 2013 grew 21 per cent to AED1.45 billion, the statement said.

 Credit provisions were slightly lower in the fourth quarter at AED221 million, versus AED227 million the year before.

 "The performance reflects the sustainable strength of our core banking business in that it did not rely on reversing non-performing accounts or reducing provisions," said Tirad Mahmoud, chief executive of the bank, which also has property and brokerage businesses.

 Revenues grew 18 percent in fourth quarter to AED1.04 billion.
 Loans were up 21 percent, totalling AED61.7 billion, while deposits jumped 23 percent to reach AED75.5 billion.

-The bank plans to pay a cash dividend of 31 fils per share.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The bank plans to pay a cash dividend of 31 fils per share.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.